Get insider access

 Apple AirPods Pro Truly Wireless

 The Apple AirPods Pro Truly Wireless are better in-ears than the Google Pixel Buds Pro Truly Wireless.
 The Apple are more comfortable, better built, and more stable, and they have a more neutral sound profile, which some users may prefer.
 They also have an H1 chip, so you can seamlessly pair them with your Apple devices.
-However, the Google headphones have an even better noise isolation performance, thanks to their ANC, and they support multi-device pairing.
+However, the Google headphones support multi-device pairing and support Google Fast Pair for seamless pairing with Android devices.

 Google Pixel Buds 2020 Truly Wireless

 The Google Pixel Buds Pro Truly Wireless are an upgrade from the Google Pixel Buds 2020 Truly Wireless.
-The Pro version has a different sound profile that's more v-shaped than neutral, which you may prefer if you like genres like pop and rock.
-They also have an ANC system and can block out an excellent amount of ambient noise around you, have a significantly better battery performance, and support multi-device pairing, meaning you can connect them with two devices simultaneously.
+The Pro version have a different sound profile that's more V-shaped than neutral, which you may prefer if you like genres like pop and rock.
+They also have an ANC system, which can block out a significant amount of ambient noise around you, and they have a significantly better battery performance and support multi-device pairing, meaning you can connect them with two devices simultaneously.
 However, the 2020 headphones are more comfortable.

 OnePlus Buds Pro Truly Wireless

 The Google Pixel Buds Pro Truly Wireless and the OnePlus Buds Pro Truly Wireless are similarly performing in-ears with slight differences.
 The Google headphones have a better noise isolation performance and a longer-lasting continuous battery life.
-However, the OnePlus headphones are more comfortable as well as stable.
+However, the OnePlus headphones are more comfortable and stable.

 Status Between Pro True Wireless